Hamas says its leader Ismail Haniyeh was assassinated in Tehran by an Israeli airstrike

 Israel has vowed to kill Haniyeh and other leaders of Hamas over the group's Oct.
 7 attack on Israel that killed 1,200 people and saw some 250 others taken hostage.

 An Israeli military spokesman did not immediately respond to a request for comment.
-Israel often doesn’t when it comes to assassinations carried out by their Mossad intelligence agency.
+Israel often doesn’t comment on assassinations carried out by its Mossad intelligence agency.

-Hamas said Haniyeh was killed “in a Zionist airstrike on his residence in Tehran after he participated in the inauguration of Iran’s new president.”
+Hamas said Haniyeh was killed "in a Zionist airstrike on his residence in Tehran" after he attended the swearing-in of Iran's President Masoud Pezeshkian on Tuesday, along with other Hamas officials and officials from Hezbollah and allied groups.

-“Hamas declares to the great Palestinian people and the people of the Arab and Islamic nations and all the free people of the world, brother leader Ismail Ismail Haniyeh a martyr,” the terse statement said.
+“Hamas declares to the great Palestinian people and the people of the Arab and Islamic nations and all the free people of the world, brother leader Ismail Ismail Haniyeh a martyr,” Hamas said in its terse statement.

 In another statement, the group quoted Haniyeh as saying that the Palestinian cause has “costs” and “we are ready for these costs: martyrdom for the sake of Palestine, and for the sake of God Almighty, and for the sake of the dignity of this nation.”